shoesareme/shoesareme.github.io/mathlogic/blog/blog7.md

 ## Intentionally Wrong

-To be added.
+### Fictional Googology

+Perhaps one of the most interesting things I've ever encountered.

 ## Computer Generated

 ### ChatGPT

-TO be added.
+To be added.

 ### MathGen